Don't have an account?

 Click here to create your FREE account now.

 Building a fictional character is the same thing as meeting a stranger and getting to know her.
 Take that meeting one step at a time, or as the old saying goes, peal that onion one layer at a time.
 With each layer you’ll get to know more about that stranger, and your character will become a fully developed person to you and your readers.

-With a first meeting you get a first impression–we might not admit it, but we usually judge people right off within seconds of seeing them for the first time.
+We might not admit it, but we usually judge people right off within seconds of seeing them for the first time.
 Maybe it’s completely physical judgment, or maybe it’s their surroundings, but we take a quick snapshot and make up our minds about this person, at least to a certain point.
 Some of the first things we probably notice in that quick snapshot are gender, age, body build, and hairstyle.
 That first snapshot is all we need in our minds to lay the groundwork for a strong character, but remember, it’ s only groundwork.

-Clothing gives you your second impression.
 Is she wearing jeans and a cowboy hat, is he wearing a suite?
 You take a better look at the clothes and notice if they are wrinkled, faded, expensive, in style, bold, or even a work uniform.
 What about a cheap watch, or a glittering, huge diamond ring?
 Each of those things can tell you a little, and sometimes a lot, about the character this person is and the life this person lives.